 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the D800 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D800 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the D800 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.